Anne Estelle Rice: The Portrait of Katherine Mansfield

 It's during the spring and summer 1918, when her close friend she met in Paris came to visit her at Looe in Cornwall, that Rice painted her famous portrait of New Zealand short story writer Katherine Mansfield.
 Mansfield had just been diagnosed with tuberculosis and she suggested herself to be painted in vivid red.
 Then she wrote a letter to her collaborator and newly-wed husband John Middleton Murry to share her experience as Rice's model:A. came early and began the great painting — me in that red, brick red frock with flowers everywhere.
 It’s awfully interesting, even now.
 I painted her in my way as she painted me in hers: her eyes … little blue flowers plucked this morning.Vicki Robson described Rice's Portrait of Katherine Mansfield as such:There are no softened outlines, and contours are left boldly as literal lines at the jaw and ear, and around the figure’s left leg and hip.
 Rice was unconcerned with ‘finish’, and the raw canvas shows through in places, as does the under-drawing.
 Nor is there any of the fine detailing of face and hands found in conventional portraiture.
-Rice’s main concern was the integration of the figure with the background, and she achieved this by bringing the background forward, the repeating floral patterns of a jug of flowers, wallpaper — or maybe a patterned shawl — drawing attention to the surface.The portrait was purchased in 1940 with T. G. Macarthy Trust funds and is now exhibited in one of Te Papa Museum's collections in Wellington, New Zealand.
+Rice’s main concern was the integration of the figure with the background, and she achieved this by bringing the background forward, the repeating floral patterns of a jug of flowers, wallpaper — or maybe a patterned shawl — drawing attention to the surface.The portrait was purchased in 1940 with T. G. Macarthy Trust funds and is now part of Te Papa's art collections in Wellington, New Zealand.